Enhancing Reconstruction Capability of Wavelet Transform Amorphous Radial Distribution Function via Machine Learning Assisted Parameter Tuning: Results

 \subsection{Parameter efficiency}

 We evaluate the parameter efficiency of each method.
-Fig. \ref{fig:parameter_efficiency} shows that our WT-RDF$+$ only has 5 parameters compared to other ML methods, \textit{i.e.}, RBF and LSTM.
+Fig. \ref{fig:parameter_efficiency} shows that our WT-RDF$+$ only has 5 parameters compared to other ML methods, \textit{i.e.}, Radial Basis Function (RBF) and Long Short-term Memory (LSTM).
 Specifically, we merely update the parameters $a$, $b$, $K_f$, $\tilde{C}$, and $\Lambda$.
 This result suggests the parameter efficiency of our physics-based model.
 WT-RDF$+$ achieves stable learning with significantly fewer samples due to its compact parameterization and strong physical inductive biases.
 This is particularly advantageous in industrial problems where data acquisition is expensive and physically constrained.